Water Intake Calculator: How Much Water Should I Drink?

 Should we drink water on an empty stomach?

-Yes, water can be had on an empty stomach.
-It helps in cleansing bowels and helps manage constipation.
+Yes, drinking water on an empty stomach is beneficial.
+It helps in cleansing the bowels and helps manage constipation.

 Can sleeping too much cause heart problems?